Thursday 16.09.10. Day 13 after Christchurch Quake: Riccarton.

 Mark: Luke & tech builder mates minibus toured quake damaged Lyttelton yesterday with their tutor who lives there.
 Discussion on damage to retaining walls, as Lyttelton is built on steep Port Hills slopes.
 Two days post quake, Luke & his builder boss repaired a quake damaged chimney on a Manchester St house, central Chch.
 September 16 at 1.37 am.

 Mark: Christchurch quake state of emergency over yesterday, Wednesday.
 A cop & 2 soldiers sat in a car watching me for a long time while I took photos of road & garden damage near Locksley Ave by Avon River.
 Glad troops are gone from Chch streets.
 Sept 16 at 10.28 am.

-AC (NZ): Yes it must have been eerie and made the place look even more like a war zone / bomb site.
+Janet (NZ): Yes it must have been eerie and made the place look even more like a war zone / bomb site.
 I wonder if looting might get worse now though?
 Hope not.
 Talk of a big storm coming, must be a bit daunting to those in damaged houses.
 Sept 16 at 3.09 pm.

-VJ (UK): Can you post some pics?
+Alan (UK): Can you post some pics?
 Sept 16 at 6.09 am.

 Content & pics Mark JS Esslemont.